 An estimated 30% of adults over the age of 45 have colon polyps.
-At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California, Tahmina Haq, MD, performs a colonoscopy to find and remove colon polyps, reducing your risk of colon cancer.
+At Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California, Tahmina Haq, MD, performs a colonoscopy to find and remove colon polyps, reducing your risk of colon cancer.
 Call the office closest to you today or schedule a consultation online to learn more about colon polyps and how they affect your health.

 Colon polyps are growths found on the inner lining of the large intestine.
 They vary in size, number, and shape.
 There are different types of colon polyps and most are noncancerous.
 However, some types may turn cancerous.